-The Most Essential Elements of a Business Plan
+The Most Essential Parts of a Business Plan

-A business plan helps you think strategically about how you’re going to meet your business goals.
-While it may be tempting to just dive into building your business, make sure you spend time planning.
+Why spend time writing a business plan?
+For starters, it helps you think strategically about how you’re going to meet your business goals.
+Working through the different parts of a business plan helps you make sure you don’t miss anything.
 No matter the stage of the business or experience of the team, a well-developed business plan provides structure and outlines your vision for success.
-These are the essential components of a business plan you should include in yours.

 Consider including:

-A goals and objectives section gives you a place to use all the research you have built up to create goals, objectives and tactics for succeeding in those goals.
-It is essentially the “next steps” section of your plan.
-This is also where you would include a funding request for the next 3-5 years if appropriate for your business and your audience.
+A goals and objectives section gives you space to use all your research to create goals, objectives and tactics for succeeding.
+Think of it as the “next steps” section of your plan.
+This is also where you would include a funding request for the next 3–5 years, if appropriate for your business and your audience.

-Your plan should be concise: no longer than 15-20 pages — and, in some cases, can be just a page.
-You are focusing on the key information — you can get into the details in your internal documents.
-Even in a full-length business plan, longer elements that you might want to include, such as a patent application, can be added in the appendix.
+Your plan should be concise, running no longer than 15–20 pages.
+In some cases, it might just be a page.
+You are focusing on the key information; you can get into the details in your internal documents.
+Even in a full-length business plan, longer elements that you might want to include can be added in the appendix, such as a patent application.
 A short version, such as a one-page plan, still requires you to think through each component of your business plan and make a compelling case.

-Be flexible — keep revising your plan.
-This isn’t a static — it’s meant to grow as you and your business do.
-At the very least, review your plan annually to record accomplishments, changes, and the ways that your trajectory has shifted in the past year.
+And remember to be flexible.
+Keep revising your plan.
+This isn’t a static document — it’s meant to grow with you and your business.
+At the very least, review your plan annually to record accomplishments, changes and the ways that your trajectory has shifted in the past year.